hy-tira/spring-2024/insertion-sort.md

 _Insertion sort_ is a simple sorting algorithm with time complexity $$O(n^2)$$.

 The algorithm goes through the list from left to right.
-At each position, the element at that position is moved to the left so that the beginning of the list is in the correct order up to that position.
+At each position, the element at that position is moved to the left so that the beginning of the list up to that position is in the correct order.
 When the algorithm has processed all positions, the whole list is in order.

 ## Example